Education in Kazakhstan: Tertiary institutions

 Universities are usually headed by a rector, appointed by the President of Kazakhstan, who wields considerable authority over the institution, approving all decisions including those regarding curriculum, personnel, and admission.
 Thus Kazakhstan universities are more centralized than their Western counterparts.

 The flagship research university in Kazakhstan is Nazarbayev University.
-Two other prominent universities in Kazakhstan are al-Farabi Kazakh National University in Almaty and L. N. Gumilyov Eurasian National University located in Nur-Sultan.
+Two other prominent universities in Kazakhstan are al-Farabi Kazakh National University in Almaty and L. N. Gumilyov Eurasian National University located in Astana.